-If the treatment produced more than two (or three) good quality embryos, those that aren’t used may be frozen for future use.
-These embryos will be frozen at extremely low temperature, which ensures that they do not deteriorate over the number of years they are stored.
+Many individuals or couples going through fertility treatment cycle may have additional good quality fertilised embryos which can be frozen for use at a later date.
+These embryos will be frozen at an extremely low temperature, which ensures they do not deteriorate over the number of years they are stored.

-An ultrasound scan is performed to assess the lining of the uterus to determine whether it is ready to receive the embryo.
-Once the lining is ready, embryos are thawed and transferred – a process called frozen embryo transfer.
+An ultrasound scan is performed to assess the lining of the womb/uterus to determine whether it is ready to receive the embryo(s).
+Once the lining is ready, an agreed number of embryos are thawed and transferred – a process called frozen embryo transfer.